IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Abstract

 \section{Abstract}

-The potential of facial expression reconstruction technology is significant, with applications in various fields such as human-computer interaction, affective computing, and virtual reality.
-Recent studies have proposed using ear-worn devices for facial expression reconstruction to address the environmental limitations and privacy concerns associated with traditional camera-based methods.
-However, these approaches still require improvements in terms of aesthetics and power consumption.
+{Facial expression reconstruction technology offers considerable potential in areas like human-computer interaction, affective computing, and virtual reality.
+To tackle the privacy challenges and environmental constraints inherent in traditional camera-based systems, researchers have recently introduced ear-worn devices as a viable solution.
+Nevertheless, these methods still demand enhancements, particularly in aspects such as design appeal and energy efficiency, to achieve broader applicability and practical use.
 This paper introduces a system called IMUFace.
 It uses inertial measurement units (IMUs) embedded in wireless earphones to detect subtle ear movements caused by facial muscle activities, allowing for covert and low-power facial reconstruction.
 A user study involving 12 participants was conducted, and a deep learning model named IMUTwinTrans was proposed.
 The results show that IMUFace can accurately predict users' facial landmarks with a precision of 2.21 mm, using only five minutes of training data.
 The predicted landmarks can be utilized to reconstruct a three-dimensional facial model.
 IMUFace operates at a sampling rate of 30 Hz with a relatively low power consumption of 58 mW.
-The findings presented in this study demonstrate the real-world applicability of IMUFace and highlight potential directions for further research to facilitate its practical adoption.
+The findings presented in this study demonstrate the real-world applicability of IMUFace and highlight potential directions for further research to facilitate its practical adoption. }